harvester/docs/docs/host/host.md

 2. On the node you want to modify, click **⋮ > Edit Config**.
 2. Select the **Disks** tab and click **Add Disks**.
 3. Select an additional raw block device to add as an additional data volume.
-    - The `Force Formatted` option is required when the block device has ever been force-formatted.
+    - The `Force Formatted` option is required if the block device has never been force-formatted.

 !!! note
-    In order for the Harvester to uniquely identify the disks, each disk needs to have a unique WWN.
+    In order for Harvester to identify the disks, each disk needs to have a unique [WWN](https://en.wikipedia.org/wiki/World_Wide_Name).
 Otherwise, Harvester will refuse to add the disk.
-    If your disk does not have a WWN, you can also format it in `EXT4` format to help Harvester recognize it.
+    If your disk does not have a WWN, you can format it with the `EXT4` filesystem to help Harvester recognize the disk.

 !!! note
-    If you are testing Harvester in a QEMU environment, please pay attention to the version of QEMU itself.
-QEMU prior to v6.0 always generated the same WWN for NVMe disk emulation.
-Please use QEMU v6.0 or later to avoid such limitations.
+    If you are testing Harvester in a QEMU environment, you'll need to use QEMU v6.0 or later.
+Previous versions of QEMU will always generate the same WWN for NVMe disks emulation.
+This will cause Harvester to not add the additional disks, as explained above.

 ![Edit Config](assets/edit-config.png)
 ![Add Disks](assets/add-disks.png)